• Home

 * * * * *

-Musician & singer-songwriter Zoë Ravenwood became a being of pure sound after being bit by a radioactive David Bowie LP in her youth.
+British-American multi-instrumentalist and vocalist Zoë Ravenwood became a being of pure sound after getting bit by a radioactive David Bowie LP in her youth.

 In September 2019 Zoë performed at Washington, DC's HERA Music Fest '19, a festival focusing on promoting female and female-fronted acts, where in addition to her own solo set she also performed a few songs with Jill Sobule.